cfarkas/Genotype-variants/README.md

 ### Obtaining and Installing BEDTools
-Complete instructions can be found in https://bedtools.readthedocs.io/en/latest/content/installation.html .Users with privileges can accomplish with sudo:
+Complete instructions can be found in https://bedtools.readthedocs.io/en/latest/content/installation.html .
+Users with privileges can accomplish with sudo:

 >sudo apt-get install bedtools